Ragnarson/ragnarson-blog/source/posts/2020-08-05-How-to-avoid-hiring-people-who-are-a-bad-fit-for-your-company.html.markdown

 ###Soft skills and expectations
 From the candidate's perspective, it's essential to understand how we differ from the competitors.
 This is also something that we mention during the first interview, but it requires constant reminders.
 Now is the time to give them a proper introduction and lay out the concept in more detail.

 Oftentimes we experience 'aha' moments when the candidate realizes what our environment really looks like.
-I always tell the story of how we help T-shaped individuals [1] to flourish.
-One of the best examples involves our self-set salary process.
+I always tell the story of how we help T-shaped individuals <sup>[[1]](#note-1)</sup> to flourish.
+One of the best examples involves our [self-set salary process](https://maciejgalkiewicz.com/2018/05/08/self-set-salaries/).
 By the time I have a chance to speak with the candidate, they usually have a vague idea about how it works.
 They often don't realize that they will be ultimately responsible for their own salary, and no one, not even me, can influence it.

 But back to what matters now: understanding the value proposition makes all the difference in the long run.